 Be it the File Explorer, virtual desktops, and some settings and security options, this next version of Windows will look and feel a bit different.
-Here’s a closer look at what’s new.
+Here’s a closer look at everything you need to know.

 Price and release date

-Not to be confused with the 19H2 update coming this October, the Windows 10 20H1 update is scheduled for release in spring 2020 and will bring some bigger changes to the operating system.
-Based on coding obtained from Windows Powershell, it is also rumored to be named the May 2020 Update — after the release month, like previous versions of Windows 10.
+Not to be confused with the previous November 2019 Update, the Windows 10 20H1 update is scheduled for release sometime this spring.
+Based on coding obtained from Windows Powershell, it is also rumored to be named the May 2020 Update, after the release month, like previous versions of Windows 10.
+Official naming, however, isn’t confirmed as of yet.

 As for how it will be delivered, you should expect to see it appear under Windows Update, as always.
 It will come at no additional cost, as featured updates to Windows 10 are always free.

-What this means is that thanks to an improved spell correction technology, finding your files and apps will be easier, and will look better.
-In addition, the Windows Ink Workspace also shrinks in size with this release and will bring easier access to Microsoft’s inking and collaboration services.
-These include Microsoft Whiteboard and Snip & Sketch, for taking and sharing screenshots.
+What this means is that thanks to improved spell correction technology, finding your files and apps will be easier.
+The Windows Ink Workspace also shrinks in size with this release and will bring easier access to Microsoft’s inking and collaboration services.
+These include Microsoft Whiteboard and Snip and Sketch, for taking and sharing screenshots.

 New Cortana experience